ABP 002

 Yogambara mandala

-This large and refined mandala represents the heavenly abode of Yogambara (Tib. rnal ‘byor nam mkha’), a male deity connected to the tantric cycle of Catuspitha (Tib. gdan bzhi).
-At the centre of the mandala’s palace sits the blue Yogambara with three faces and six hands.
-Embracing him is his white consort Jñanadakini.
-Around them the 77 deities of their retinue are displayed in the mandala.
-The upper range gathers 13 characters from the transmission lineage starting at the centre with Vajradhara.
+This imposing and refined mandala represents the heavenly abode of Yogambara, with three faces and six hands, embracing his white consort Jñanadakini.
+Around them, the 77 deities of their retinue are displayed in the mandala.
+The upper range gathers the masters from the transmission lineage starting at the centre with primordial Buddha Vajradhara.
+This specific lineage connects the painting to that of Palden Lhamo (ABP 009).